AGhafaryy/CSE284_Final_Project/README.md

 # Introduction

 Genome-Wide Association Studies (GWAS) analyze the association between genetic variants (usually Single Nucleotide Polymorphisms, or SNPs) across different individuals to discover genetic associations with observable traits.
 This project aims to replicate the functionality of the Plink command-line tool in Python, specifically focusing on the use of linear regression to assess the association between SNPs and a quantitative trait while controlling for confounding factors such as ancestry.
-Our Python script processes VCF files to conduct a GWAS using the --linear option, similar to the command plink --vcf [file] --linear --maf 0.05 --pheno [file] --allow-no-sex --out ps3_gwas, to identify common SNPs (Minor Allele Frequency or MAF > 0.05) associated with the trait of interest.
+Our Python script processes VCF files to conduct a GWAS using the --linear option, similar to the command **plink --vcf [file] --linear --maf 0.05 --pheno [file] --allow-no-sex --out ps3_gwas**, to identify common SNPs (Minor Allele Frequency or MAF > 0.05) associated with the trait of interest.

 In this project, we directlt compare our results with those obtained from the Plink command-line tool.
 Our focus is on estimating the association between genetic variants and studied traits using a compressed vcf file as input.

 The output of our script will provide statistical analysis including coefficients and p-values, to highlight potential genetic associations with the traits of interest.
 This endeavor not only aims to replicate the efficiency and accuracy of Plink's native capabilities but also to explore the performance of our Python-based approach versus other programming languages.

-Future work includes replicating these scripts in other languages such as C++ or Java and comparing the results in terms of execution speed.

 For this analysis, we utilize the 1000 Genomes dataset, covering all 22 chromosomes available from the Public Datahub directory.
 This project stands as an excellent opportunity for us to dive into optimization techniques within Python, leveraging libraries like pandas for data manipulation and statsmodels for statistical analysis.